Developments in the Tensor Network -- from Statistical Mechanics to Quantum Entanglement: CTMRG

-Accuracy of the CTMRG is attributed to the low-rank approximation of SVD for the CTM or the reduced density matrix and thus is controlled by a cutoff number of retained basis (bond dimension) $m$.\cite{cutoffm} The intrinsic reason why the CTMRG has succeed in precisely calculating thermodynamic quantities is that the spectrum ${\sf \Omega}$ at the fixed point is discrete and its decay is very rapid except at the critical point.
-This situation basically holds for MPS approaches such as DMRG and infinite TEBD for 1D quantum systems.
-In qualitative level, it is expected that the CTM involving the sum with respect to the quadrant of the infinite system would more directly reflect the bulk information, in contrast to the row-to-row transfer matrix which generally contains continuous excitation spectrum.
-In the context of the MPS for 1D quantum systems, moreover, ${\sf \Omega}^2$ basically corresponds to the Schmidt coefficient for the bipartitioned wavefunction.
-Thus, the arguments below can be applied to general MPS-type formulations for both of 1D quantum and 2D classical systems.
+Accuracy of the CTMRG is attributed to the low-rank approximation of SVD for the CTM or the reduced density matrix and thus is controlled by a cutoff number of retained basis (bond dimension) $m$.\cite{cutoffm} The intrinsic reason why the CTMRG has succeeded in precisely calculating thermodynamic quantities is that the spectrum ${\sf \Omega}$ at the fixed point is discrete and its decay is very rapid except at the critical point.
+In the qualitative level, this is because the CTM involving the sum with respect to the quadrant of the infinite system would more directly reflect the bulk information, in contrast to the row-to-row transfer matrix which generally contains continuous excitation spectrum.
+As mentioned for Eq. (\ref{wf_classical_quantum}), moreover, the product of two CTMs corresponds to the ground-state wavefunction for 1D quantum systems through the Suzuki-Trotter decomposition (See also \S \ref{Sec_4}).
+We also note that the row-to-row transfer matrix and the corresponding Hamiltonian for the integrable model have simultaneous eigenstates.
+Thus, the situation of ${\sf \Omega}$ basically holds for MPS approaches such as DMRG and infinite TEBD for 1D quantum systems.

+From the entanglement viewpoint, an essential point is that the EE, say $S_{\rm EE} $, for a certain bipartitioning of the ground-state wavefunction of quantum systems in the off critical regime generally exhibits so-called area law; it is asymptotically proportional to the area of the interface between system and reservoir parts, $S_{\rm EE} \sim \ell^{d-1} $, where $\ell$ is the linear dimension of a system part and $d$ is the spatial dimension of the ground-state wavefunction.
+In particular, we have $S_{\rm EE} \sim {\rm const} $ for $\ell \gg 1$ for a 1D quantum system.
+Since the upper bound of EE represented by the CTM/MPS with the bond dimension is given by $\sim \log m$, the MPS/CTM with a large but finite $m$ is capable of well approximating the bulk state.
+Actually, the rapid convergence and decay of $\sf \Omega$ in the CTMRG for the corresponding 2D classical system ensures $S_{\rm EE} = -\Tr {\sf \Omega}^4 \log {\sf \Omega}^4 \sim {\rm const}$ consistent with the area law of EE.

-For a quantitative analysis of the CTMRG accuracy, a primal problem is how the distribution of the CTM spectrum(or equivalently the reduced-density-matrix spectrum) behaves at the fixed point.
-Then, the exact CTM spectra calculated for integrable models such as Ising model and eight-vertex model\cite{Baxter1976,Baxter1977} provide an essential insight for general cases.
+For quantitative analysis of the CTMRG accuracy, a primal problem is how the distribution of the CTM spectrum(or equivalently the reduced-density-matrix spectrum) behaves at the fixed point.
+Then, the exact CTM spectra calculated for integrable models such as Ising model and eight-vertex model\cite{Baxter1976,Baxter1977} provide essential insight for general cases.
 The asymptotic behavior of the spectrum was extracted in Ref. [\citen{OHA}] to show the universal form